rancher/rancher-docs/docs/reference-guides/monitoring-v2-configuration/examples.md

 ### ServiceMonitor

-An example ServiceMonitor custom resource can be found [here.](https://github.com/prometheus-operator/prometheus-operator/blob/master/example/prometheus-operator-crd/monitoring.coreos.com_servicemonitors.yaml)
+See the official prometheus-operator Github for an example [ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/master/example/prometheus-operator-crd/monitoring.coreos.com_servicemonitors.yaml) YAML.

 ### PodMonitor

-An example PodMonitor can be found [here.](https://github.com/prometheus-operator/prometheus-operator/blob/master/example/user-guides/getting-started/example-app-pod-monitor.yaml) An example Prometheus resource that refers to it can be found [here.](https://github.com/prometheus-operator/prometheus-operator/blob/master/example/user-guides/getting-started/prometheus-pod-monitor.yaml)
+See the official prometheus-operator Github for an example [PodMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/master/example/user-guides/getting-started/example-app-pod-monitor.yaml) YAML.

+Refer to the official prometheus-operator Github for an [example Prometheus resource](https://github.com/prometheus-operator/prometheus-operator/blob/master/example/user-guides/getting-started/prometheus-pod-monitor.yaml) that refers to a PodMonitor.

 ### PrometheusRule

-For users who are familiar with Prometheus, a PrometheusRule contains the alerting and recording rules that you would normally place in a [Prometheus rule file](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/).
+A PrometheusRule contains the alerting and recording rules that you would usually place in a [Prometheus rule file](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/).

-For a more fine-grained application of PrometheusRules within your cluster, the ruleSelector field on a Prometheus resource allows you to select which PrometheusRules should be loaded onto Prometheus based on the labels attached to the PrometheusRules resources.
+For a more fine-grained approach, the `ruleSelector` field on a Prometheus resource can select which PrometheusRules should be loaded onto Prometheus, based on the labels attached to the PrometheusRules resources.

-An example PrometheusRule is on [this page.](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/alerting.md)
+See the official prometheus-operator Github for an example [PrometheusRule](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/alerting.md).

 ### Alertmanager Config

-For an example configuration, refer to [this section](./receivers.md#example-alertmanager-configs).
+See the Rancher docs page on Recievers for an example [Alertmanager config](./receivers.md#example-alertmanager-configs).